 A central KPI for any CLM deployment will be turnaround time—how long it takes from when a contract is initiated within the system to when it is executed.
 Successful CLM deployments can see contract turnaround time decrease by 90% or more.

 Some of the reduction can be attributed to the software itself.
 With a cloud-based contract management system, communication between stakeholders becomes streamlined, and contracts can be automatically routed to the right person for approval.

 But data also plays a role.
 With CLM, companies can not only measure total turnaround time but also how long contracts linger at each stage.
 Bottlenecks quickly become apparent, which companies can then address.
 Is it our legal team that is slow to respond?
 Maybe it's opposing counsel that is causing the delay?
 Systematic delay can be addressed accordingly and progress can be tracked over time to ensure efforts are having an impact.

-Contract value is another important datapoint to start measuring at this stage.
+The contract value is another important data point to start measuring at this stage.
 Contract metadata like how much the contract is worth has historically been locked in legalese that was impossible for software to process.
 This meant manual extraction of contract value out of the paper document and into other systems—wasting time and creating errors.
-Contract value was even more difficult to measure when factors like rebates and performance-based discounts were factored in.
+The contract value was even more difficult to measure when factors like rebates and performance-based discounts were factored in.

-What to measure: Deviations from standard terms, deviations from contract management policies, contract obligation performance.
+What to measure: Deviations from standard terms, deviations from contract management policies, and contract obligation performance.

 What you'll get out of it: Reduced litigation and disputes.